Search programs

 Prepare for tests and applications

 The application process and admissions requirements will be different for each institution.
-Many colleges use the Common Application to streamline the process, but they may require additional materials, such as letters of recommendation from past instructors, transcripts, and a personal essay.
+Many colleges use the Common Application to streamline the process, but they may require additional materials, such as letters of recommendation from past instructors, transcripts, and a personal statement.

 Placement tests, such as the COMPASS or ACCUPLACER tests, may also be required.
 These tests assess your competency in basic subjects, such as math, writing, and reading, to determine what introductory classes you can skip.
 Check with the admissions office to determine what tests you must take and when to take them to process your application.
+Admissions counselors can also provide you with other information about application requirements and deadlines.

 Select your program